michajones16/SLAAutomizer/README.md

 # What happens when I run this program?

-When you double click the `Generate Monthly SLA Report` shortcut, it runs the Python program called `updateSLA.py`, which does the following:
+When you double click the `Generate Monthly SLA Report` shortcut, it runs an executable form of the Python program called `updateSLA.py`, which does the following:
 1. It makes a copy of the `SLA Report Template.xlsx` file in your downloads folder and renames it according to the current month.
 2. It looks through the 4 files you downloaded from Teamwork and renames them depending on what type of task information they contain.
 (Prototypes, PSIAs, etc.)
 3. It deletes any tasks that don't have the typical task name, which is to clean the data to just include "normal" accessibility tasks, as well as any tasks that have 0 billed minutes.